kudulab/docker-consul/README.md

 This image is based on pieces of [official](https://github.com/hashicorp/docker-consul) `consul` image, BUT with several changes which fit ait infrastructure:

- * This image **runs on ubuntu:16**. official image runs on alpine, we would have problems on it, since most our health checks target ubuntu.
+ * This image **runs on ubuntu:16 - actually [debase](#base-image)**. official image runs on alpine, we would have problems on it, since most our health checks target ubuntu.
  * we don't use docker volume, but rely on bind mounts from host.
  * consul agent **runs as root**.
 Because we need it to be able to access a lot of external/out of container resources.
  If we had to coordinate uid/gid of consul in docker container with uid/gid of all other container, that would be a PITA (like on aga archive and backup).